gadetmartin/Portfolio/Projects/Master HCI/Binge Buddies/README.md

 ### Project Description

-The goal of this project was to experience a whole design process from the first brainstorming to the user test of an app and the writing of a paper about it.
-We choose to create an app that enhance group decision-making and allow online viewing of video contents in group settings.
+The goal of this project was to experience the entire design process, from the initial brainstorming to user testing of an app and writing a paper about it.
+We chose to create an app that enhances group decision-making and allows online viewing of video content in group settings.

 ### Document Descriptions